DianaHasna/Sabloane-de-Proiectare-HD/README.md

 - no content

 # Feedback lab5:
-- no content
+- no singleton and no visitor

 # Feedback lab6:
 - no content

-# Proposed grade: 4
+# Proposed grade: 7